 All of the energy development that is occurring could have an impact on one of Colorado's other key natural resources – wildlife.
 The Colorado Parks and Wildlife (CPW) is working with the energy industry, land management agencies and state regulators to make sure that energy work is done with wildlife and wildlife habitat in mind.
 It is important to note that the Colorado Parks and Wildlife has no regulatory authority over the energy industry, so working together with the industry provides the best chance to protect, enhance and preserve Colorado's wildlife resources.

 Wind energy projects are progressing in the eastern part of the state.
 For information on siting a wind energy project, please contact

 Encana and CPW Produce Wildlife Video

 Encana and the Colorado Parks and Wildlife have produced a training DVD that gives energy workers information to minimize their impacts to Colorado wildlife and wildlife habitat.

-Wildlife in Colorado: What You Need to Know includes information about wildlife, including how to care for trash to avoid attracting bears to work areas, why feeding even small animals can be unsafe for people and the animals, what to do if you encounter a mountain lion, and the importance of protecting species like the cutthroat trout and sage grouse.
+Wildlife in Colorado: What You Should Know includes information about wildlife, including how to care for trash to avoid attracting bears to work areas, why feeding even small animals can be unsafe for people and animals, what to do if you encounter a mountain lion, and the importance of protecting species like the cutthroat trout and sage grouse.
 The DVD also explains hunting and fishing opportunities in Colorado and what is required to qualify for resident hunting and fishing licenses.